ASUS-TUFLSR/GraphFin-v2/README.md

 - Created .env file to store MONGO_URI and initialized a cluster in mongoDB atlas
 - Connected the database with the application
 - Will now proceed for user AUTH with PASSPORTJS
+- Integrated Tailwind CSS
+- Shifted to PORT-3000
+- Created A gridBackground from aceternity ui
+- Created Home,Login,SignUp,NotFound, and Transaction screen with routes in App.jsx

 - Tech Stack
   - HTML/CSS